 Floatify gives you advanced heads-up notifications for your phone.
 The QuickReply feature lets you send messages directly from the notification, and DirectReply lets you pick pre-defined replies like “ok, thanks!” without typing.
-SmartWake turns your screen on as soon as you pick your phone, and SmartBlacklist hides heads-up, so they don’t show up while playing games or watching videos.
+SmartWake turns your screen on as soon as you pick up your phone, and SmartBlacklist hides heads-up, so they don’t show up while playing games or watching videos.

-You can expand notifications to full size, filter messages, and apply custom interaction settings (push left/right, single/double-tap).
+You can expand notifications to full-size, filter messages, and apply custom interaction settings (push left/right, single/double-tap).
 Premium themes in the app let you select between Android or iOS-style notifications.
 Also, you can customize the look and feel with colors and animations.

 Frequently Asked Questions